noamraph/nix-pills/pills/08-generic-builders.md

     would simply add those to buildInputs (not specified in hello.nix because empty).

-Note we didn\'t use any other library.
+Note we didn't use any other library.
 Special C flags may be needed to find include files of other libraries at compile time, and ld flags at link time.